 Reassembly of the centre cross with the load-bearing support structure

-The insights gained from over four years of conservation are part of the exhibition "THE RIMINI MISSION.
-Material, History, Conservation" and form the basis for the accompanying publication, which summarizes the results of several years of research, supplemented by art historical contributions.
+The insights gained from over four years of conservation were part of the exhibition “THE RIMINI MISSION.
+Material, History, Conservation” and formed the basis for the accompanying publication, which summarizes the results of several years of research, supplemented by art historical contributions.
 It is the first monograph on the Rimini Altarpiece.